bstollnitz/aml_command_sdk/README.md

 If you have access to GitHub Codespaces, click on the "Code" button in this GitHub repo, select the "Codespaces" tab, and then click on "New codespace."

-Alternatively, you can set up your local machine using the following steps.
+Alternatively, you can set up your local machine with the right conda environment using the following steps.

 Install conda environment: